Last modified on April 1st, 2024

 What’s the Best Supplement for ADHD with Magnesium?

-There are a lot of types of magnesium, and they share similarities but also some differences.
+There are many types of magnesium, and they share similarities but also some differences.
 If your primary focus is on ADHD supplements, consider taking magnesium L-threonate, the most widely studied magnesium for ADHD and anxiety, mood, and cognition.

 You can also use magnesium citrate, especially if the supplement is for a child, and that can be found as a gummy.